 Your submission deadline is the last day of the term in which you register.
 If that is a Winter term and you are planning to graduate at the end of that term, confer with your supervisor to see whether he or she needs you to submit by an earlier date in order to allow sufficient time for grading.

-Thesis (12 credits)
+MATS Thesis (9 credits) and ThM Thesis (12 credits)

 The thesis is a substantial piece of independent research on a specific, focused subject, involving both critical analysis and theological reflection.